 Like the Edwards’ Hairstreak, this species may become very common in oak savanna or oak woodlands, but does not congregate in large numbers.
 Twenty individuals of this species in one area would be an unusually high number of Banded Hairstreaks.

-Recent Banded Hairstreak Sightings
+Late Banded Hairstreak Sightings

 Germania Marsh, Marquette Co., WI.
 June 29, 2002.